 Was how fun… how delightful, it is…

-A family member had bought a cookie decorating kit, hoping I could take it to the children in the village.
+A family member bought a cookie decorating kit, hoping I could take it to the children in the village.
 I somehow managed to bring all the way across the world, through ALL of the international checkpoints – due to the fact that it had all dry ingredients – no liquids.
 That was when I discovered how much village kids liked – cookies.

 I woke early one morning, and headed to the center where we do our work with children, just as the sun was rising.
-I took full advantage of the few moments of holy silence, while the children were still sleeping and made my way around the table and desk, setting out the ingredients for the kids to decorate cookies as they walked through the arch in the clean walls.
+I took full advantage of the few moments of holy silence, before the children arrived, and made my way around the table and desk, setting out the ingredients from the boxed package for the children to decorate cookies as they walked through the arch in the clean walls.

-The first little girl woke up.
+The first little girl walked in the sunlit room.
 An eight –year-old.
-She heard me moving around quietly and her sleepy, tousled head silently found my stomach and she wrapped her arms around me.
+She heard me moving around quietly and her sleepy, tousled head took in the sight of the prepared craft table.

 “Can I show you something?”
 I asked, taking her by the hand.